 Growing B2B SaaS products rarely fail because of missing features.
 They fail because of architecture decisions that break under load.
-The shortcuts taken in the seed phase to ship an MVP fast are exactly the choices that 12 to 18 months later force a rewrite — or a clean second wave of growth.
-This article gives founders and CTOs a decision framework: which kinds of backend architecture are realistic for an enterprise-ready SaaS, what to evaluate them on, and which patterns hold up once production load is real.
+The shortcuts taken in the seed phase to ship an MVP fast are the same choices that, 12 to 18 months later, force a rewrite — or unlock a clean second wave of growth.
+This article gives founders and CTOs a decision framework: which backend architectures are realistic for an enterprise-ready SaaS, what to evaluate them on, and which patterns actually hold up once production load is real.

 Table of contents